johntoby/borderless_tech_academy_website/README.md

 ## About Borderless Tech Academy

 Borderless Tech Academy is dedicated to providing world-class technology education that transcends geographical boundaries.
 Our mission is to empower individuals worldwide with the skills needed to thrive in the digital economy.
+Join the Academy today to begin your journey into Tech.

 ## Contributing